RajaMahanty/mongodb-test-todo/README.md

 -   `PORT`: Port number for the server (defaults to 3000)

 Make sure to set these variables in your `.env` file before running the application.
 You can use the provided `.env.example` as a template.

+## Known Issues and Future Improvements

+1. Password is not hashed ✔️
+2. A single crash (duplicate email) crashes the whole app
+3. Add more endpoints (mark todo as done)
+4. Add timestamp at which todo was created/the time it needs to be done by
+5. Relationships in Mongo
+6. Add validations to ensure email and password are correct format